-3.3.3.1 Where the rudder is attached to the trailing edge of the keel, or the trailing edge of the skeg, it will be necessary to fair the rudder to the keel or skeg (this also applies to the trim tab hung from the trailing edge of the keel).
+3.3.3.1 Where the rudder is attached to the trailing edge of the keel, or is in the wake of a skeg, it will be necessary to fair the rudder to the keel or skeg (this also applies to the trim tab hung from the trailing edge of the keel).
 In this case a shallow relief is allowed to be cut into the keel or skeg so that a flexible plastic strip can be set flush into the keel or skeg, then overlapping the rudder or trim tab post to provide a fair transition.
 Note though that there is a limit to how far aft of the skeg that the rudder post can be located.